 There are multiple industries that can easily survive a recession.
 Some even thrive during difficult times.
 History has shown that the construction industry is not typically one of them.
 In fact, construction is usually one of the hardest-hit industries during recessions.
-The last recession caused nearly 2.5 million layoffs in the construction sector.
+The last recession caused nearly 1.5 million layoffs in the construction sector.
 In addition, nearly 150,000 construction companies closed their doors permanently during that time.

 While other industries bounced back relatively quickly after the recession ended, recovery for the construction industry was slow.
 Companies in this industry cannot afford to be unprepared for the upcoming predicted recession or they may not survive.

-First, What Makes an Industry “Recession-Proof”?
+First, What Makes Industries like Construction “Recession-Proof”?

 A recession-proof industry is usually defined as one that is critical to the sustainability of society, no matter the crisis.
 This can show up in many ways, such as: